 I’ve adapted a family recipe for the crock-pot so break out the barbecue grill this weekend with this Slow Cooker BBQ Sauce recipe.
-So delicious and easy to make, you’ll never use the pre-made bottled sauce ever again!
+A delicious Southern sweet and tangy sauce, so easy to make that you’ll never use the pre-made bottled sauce ever again!

 So go on make a big batch of Slow Cooker BBQ Sauce and get yo grill on this weekend!!
 Happy grilling 🙂